Guide to Work, Study, Travel and Living Abroad

 Language

-Also, note that I said castellano.
-In the States, most Spanish language education places emphasis on Latin-American Spanish, which differs slightly from Castilian Spanish.
+Also, note that I said Castellano.
+Most Spanish language education in the States emphasizes Latin-American Spanish, which differs slightly from Castilian Spanish.
 For example, Spain uses the vosotros conjugation, whereas Latin America uses Uds.
-There are some minor vocabulary differences too: juice is zumo, not jugo; you say “Jesus,not “Salud” after someone sneezes.
+There are some minor vocabulary differences, too: juice is zumo, not jugo; you say “Jesus,” not “Salud” after someone sneezes.

-While it can be confusing at first, your conversation partners will likely help you along and correct any mistakes.
-Make an effort to maximize your Spanish speaking (and minimize the English usage), and it won’t be long before you’re chattering away like a pro.
+While it can be confusing initially, your conversation partners will likely help you correct any mistakes.
+Try to maximize your Spanish speaking (and minimize English usage); it won’t be long before you chatter away like a pro.

 Visa/Travel Documents

-Getting a 6-month visa to study in Spain isn’t necessarily a difficult process, but it is tedious one and involves many documents.
-You should definitely get started as soon as possible, as it takes around 4 to 6 weeks to process the application.
-It cost me $160 for the visa-processing fee.
+Getting a 6-month visa to study in Spain isn’t necessarily complicated.
+Still, it is a tedious one and involves many documents.
+It would help if you started as soon as possible, as it takes around 4 to 6 weeks to process the application.
+It cost me $160 for the visa processing fee.

 Medications

 While you’ll be able to get ibuprofen (ibuprofena) and acetaminophen (Paracetamol) at the pharmacies (easily identifiable by their neon green crosses), prescription medications are much harder to obtain.
-Make sure to contact your medical provider and your insurance company well in advance of your departure date.
-The process of approving a large quantity of medication may take longer than expected: what I was told would be a 2-day process wound up taking almost two months.
+Contact your medical provider and insurance company well before your departure date.
+Approving a large quantity of medication may take longer than expected.
+What I was told would be a 2-day process wound up taking almost two months.

 Money Matters